Harmonica Incident

 The incident had divergent effects on the team.
 For the players, it ended well: Berra's authority as their manager was decisively established and they went 30–11 through the end of the season, clinching the pennant that had seemed out of reach.
 For the team's management, which had been dogged all season by reports that Berra could not control his former teammates, it confirmed that impression, and efforts to find a replacement for Berra (that had reportedly already been underway) succeeded shortly afterwards, with Johnny Keane, who was considered likely to be fired from his position as St. Louis Cardinals' manager after the season concluded, secretly agreeing to become the Yankees' manager.
-His team also came back from deep in the standings to win the National League pennant, and then defeat the Yankees in that year's World Series.
+Keane's team also came back from deep in the standings to win the National League pennant, and then defeated the Yankees in that year's World Series.
 The day afterwards, Berra was fired and Keane shocked his superiors by resigning instead of accepting a contract extension.
 Keane took over from Berra a few days later.

 Despite its role in catalyzing the team that season, the incident has been seen as the beginning of the end of the Yankees' 15-year postwar dynasty, since it also coincided with the announcement that the CBS television network was buying the team.
-Keane was never able to fully earn the respect of either the aging, injury-plagued stars or the few promising younger players, and in the 1965 season the team failed to win the pennant after recording its first losing season in 40 years.
-When the subsequent season started with even worse results, Keane was fired, though that did not prevent the Yankees from finishing in last place.
-They did not return to the World Series until 1976, after CBS had sold the team to George Steinbrenner.
+Keane was never able to fully earn the respect of either the aging, injury-plagued stars or the few promising younger players, The 1965 Yankees not only failed to win the pennant, they recorded the team's first losing season in 40 years.
+When the subsequent season started with even worse results, Keane was fired, although that did not prevent the Yankees from finishing in last place.
+They did not return to the World Series until 1976, nearly four years after CBS had sold the team to George Steinbrenner.